-Not applicable, CRCC makes its monetary settlements daily with money deposited in the Central Bank.
-Q.9.3.2 : How does the FMI monitor, manage and limit its credit and liquidity risks arising from the commercial settlement banks?
-How does the FMI monitor and manage the concentration of credit and liquidity exposures to these banks?
-Not applicable, CRCC makes its monetary settlements on a daily basis with money deposited in the Central Bank.
-Q.9.3.3 : How does the FMI assess its potential losses and liquidity pressures as well as those of its participants if there is a failure of its largest settlement bank?
-Not applicable, CRCC makes its daily monetary settlements with money deposited in the Central Bank.
+The resources in USD received by the CRCC are transversally managed through the selected Commercial Banks and the total resources deposited in each one of them are evaluated on a daily basis, as well as the impact that this would have both at the level of the CCP and at the level of the Clearing Members in the event of the bankruptcy of any of them.
 Key consideration 4: If an FMI conducts money settlement on its own books, it should minimize and strictly control its credit and liquidity risks.
 Description Q.9.4.1: If an FMI conducts money settlements on its own books, how does it minimize and strictly control its credit and liquidity risks?
-Not applicable, CRCC makes its daily monetary settlements with money deposited in the Central Bank, which is why it does not make monetary settlements on its own books.
-Key consideration 5: An FMI's legal agreements with any settlement banks should state clearly when transfers on the books of individual settlement banks are expected to occur, that transfers are to be final when effected, and that funds received should be transferable as soon as possible, at a minimum by the end of the day and ideally intraday, in order to enable the FMI and its participants to manage credit and liquidity risks.
+Key consideration 5: Not applicable.An FMI's legal agreements with any settlement banks should state clearly when transfers on the books of individual settlement banks are expected to occur, that transfers are to be final when effected, and that funds received should be transferable as soon as possible, at a minimum by the end of the day and ideally intraday, in order to enable the FMI and its participants to manage credit and liquidity risks.
 Description Q.9.5.1 : Do the FMI's legal agreements with its settlement banks state when transfers occur, that transfers are final when effected, and that funds received are transferable?
-Not applicable, CRCC makes its daily monetary settlements with money deposited in the Central Bank.
+The operating agreements signed with the correspondent banks clearly establish the hours of operation and times established for the origination and management of payments, which are aligned with the schedules established by the authorized payment systems for U.S. dollars, which correspond to those established by the U.S. Federal Reserve.
+All funds credited to the deposit accounts are immediately transferable as they correspond to definitive transfers in accordance with the regulations of the payment systems.
 Q.9.5.2 : Are funds received transferable by the end of the day at the latest?
 If not, why?
 Are they transferable intraday?
 If not, why?
-Not applicable, CRCC makes its daily monetary settlements with money deposited in the Central Bank.
+As agreed with the clearing banks, the CRCC transfers the settlement of funds to each of its intraday clearing members, within the schedules established in its Operating Regulations.
+Additionally, the daily operation cycle of the CRCC allows its clearing members to have liquid and available funds sufficiently in advance of the closing of the authorized means of payment in each currency.
+CRCC continuously monitors the efficiency of transfers made to its Direct Participants.
+All funds received in the accounts of the correspondent banks in dollars are transferable within the same day in which they are credited.